sivay1/Weather-predictor/README.md

 Weather Predictor is a simple Django-based web application that allows users to retrieve weather reports for a specified city.
 The application utilizes the OpenWeatherMap API to fetch real-time weather data.

 ## Features
--**City Search**: Users can search for weather information for a specific city.
+- **City Search**: Users can search for weather information for a specific city.
--**Display Results**: Display weather details, including country code, coordinates, temperature, pressure, and humidity.
+- **Display Results**: Display weather details, including country code, coordinates, temperature, pressure, and humidity.
--**Responsive Design**: The application is designed to work on various screen sizes.
+- **Responsive Design**: The application is designed to work on various screen sizes.
 ## Prerequisites
 Before getting started with the Weather Predictor project, ensure that you have the following installed: